myl7/mylmoe/packages/mylmoe/README.md

 - Brotli: WASM local decoding and AWS Lambda remote encoding
 - Redux working pretty fine with Next.js

+## Notice

+All relative paths in the README are calculated from `mylmoe` project root, which is at `packages/mylmoe` from GitHub repo root.
+The README is located at `packages/mylmoe/README.md` from repo root, and soft-linked to `README.md` from repo root for better readability.

 ## Quick Start

 ```bash